bryankazuro04/bryankazuro04/README.md

 I’m @bryankazuro04.
 I'm newbie programmer.
-I want to learn any program language (python, java, html, php, css).
+I want to learn any program language (such as Python, Java, HTML, php, css, etc).

 <!---